Civic Programs

 The TSO Civic String Orchestra Program provides the opportunity for community string instrumentalists to play in a non-professional orchestra with musicians of all ages.

 Civic String Orchestra rehearsals take place on Tuesdays at Central United Methodist Church. $150 per semester.
-The concert will be at First Congregational Church on November 28th.
+The concert will be at First Congregational Church on March 12, 2024 at 7:00 pm.

 Prelude is an early string orchestra experience for players of all ages.
 Members should have at least one year of instruction and have been introduced to note-reading prior to joining.
 This ensemble may also be a great entry point for adult beginners or those who have been away from their instruments for a number of years.